bfb508/up206a_finalproject/groupassignments/projectproposal.md

-# An introduction of your research question
+# Our research question and why it matters
 How do Los Angeles neighborhoods compare in accessibility and mobility?
 This question is the cornerstone of intended research and ultimately, we believe this query will lead to deeper questions centering on LA's transit system, development practices, and Angelenos' quality of life.
 Through the axis of accessibility and mobility, we seek to grasp how different neighborhoods and demographic compositions experience daily life in their own neighborhood and the broader city.
-It's important for us as planners, and LA residents overall, to understand how these spatial structures enable Angelenos to live full, quality lives.
+It's important for us as planners, and LA residents overall, to understand how these spatial structures impact Angelenos’ lives.

 # A description of the spatial scope (e.g. Boyle Heights or Hong Kong), and why space and/or time matters for your project
 We will focus on three neighborhoods in Los Angeles as case studies.
 We will choose places that are both geographically and socioeconomically diverse, including interstate and transit access, race, and income.
 Space and time are important for this project because it unscores whether or not individuals are connected to basic needs, and the inequitable distribution of those connections.
 Time plays a role in helping to understand how the transportation system has evolved, and what that evolution means for connectivity, access, and mobility.